SIR-vero/WorldTimeApp/README.md

 # world_time

-A Flutter application the lets you monitor time of different places.
+A Flutter application that lets you monitor time of different places.